xzhuah/BlenderAddonPackageTool/README.md

    such as menus, panels, pie menus, and headers.
 Just inherit from this class and implement the `draw` method.
 You can specify the ID of the native UI component you want to extend using `target_id` and specify whether to append or prepend using `expand_mode`.
+1. You can use the `reg_order` decorator in `common/types/framework.py` to specify the order of registration for your classes.
+This is useful when you need to ensure that certain classes are registered before others.
+For example the initial order of Panels will be in the order they are registered.

 ## Add Optional Configuration File